kramble/smallftpd/readme.md

-smallftpd is forked from http://smallftpd.sourceforge.net (https://sourceforge.net/projects/smallftpd)
+smallftpd is forked from [http://smallftpd.sourceforge.net] ([https://sourceforge.net/projects/smallftpd])

 All credits to the original author, see below.

-This gitgub fork was created as the original smallftpd did not work with a Windows 10 FTP command line client due to changes introduced by Microsoft (it sends an OPTS command, which crashes the smallftpd server).
+This gitgub fork was created because the original smallftpd did not work with a Windows 10 FTP command line client due to changes introduced by Microsoft (it sends an OPTS command, which crashes the smallftpd server).
 As smallftpd no longer seems to be supported, I thought I'd share the fix on github.

 Compilation